-The story: RM, Tyrolean Italian and one of the best mountaineers in the world, tackles the Mount Everest alone, and he does it without a team or the help of Sherpas or even an oxygen tank.
+The story: in 1980, Reinhold Messner, a German speaker from South Tyrol and one of the most famous mountaineers in the world, decides to scale Mount Everest alone.
+To add to the challenge, he does it without a team and without the help of Sherpas.
+He won’t even take an oxygen tank.

-Obviously, this book is the story of an awesome feat, and thus it is pretty exciting to read.
-But it is more than just an adventure story: RM tells us about his motives and his doubts, he describes the preparations (which make up more than 1/2 of the total text), and locates his expedition within the history of mountaineering on the Mount Everest.
+Obviously, this book is the story of an incredible accomplishment.
+But what’s more, it’s also not badly written at all.
+Messner makes it about more than just adventure: he tells us about his personal motivations and about his doubts, he describes his preparations (which make up more than 1/2 of the text), and he locates his own expedition within the history of mountaineering on the Mount Everest.

-All in all, it is a very good read, and I suppose it’s even better for people who are interested in mountaineering.
-One thing that I found particularly nice was that RM gave Nena, the only person who accompanies him to his base camp and waits for him there, a few pages of her own to tell about her view on the whole thing.
-Her little bits and pieces work pretty well with the text, and it feels refreshing to get out of the obsessed mind of RM for a while.
-For me, this was a 8/10.
+All in all, it is a very good read.
+One thing that I found particularly nice was how Messner gives Nena, his companion at the base camp, a few pages here and there to tell about her own view on the whole thing.
+This loosens up the text, and it feels refreshing to be able to get out of the obsessed mind of the mountaineer for a little while.